Next Steps After You Register for Classes

 Campus safety is everyone’s responsibility and the police department always appreciates your assistance!

 All instructors participate in CCD’s Early Alert system.
-Your instructor may speak to you directly about his/her concerns regarding a number of possible issues, including absence, late or missing submissions, poor or high performance on assessments, etc. The electronic Early Alert (STEAR) system is designed to supplement this communication and allow instructors to request additional early intervention for students from a CCD Advisor or Specialist.
-The hope is to provide you the support you need to be successful.
-Therefore, if you are contacted by your assigned CCD Advisor, please speak with him/her and follow up with your instructor to find out more about the nature of the alert, and the supports and services your instructor has recommended.
+Your instructor may speak to you directly about his/her concerns regarding a number of possible issues, including absence, late or missing submissions, poor or high performance on assessments, etc. The electronic Early Alert (STEAR) system is designed to supplement this communication and allow instructors to request additional early intervention for students from a CCD advisor or specialist.
+The hope is to provide you with the support you need to be successful.
+Therefore, if you are contacted by your assigned CCD advisor, please speak with him/her and follow up with your instructor to find out more about the nature of the alert, and the supports and services your instructor has recommended.

 - There are several computer labs across the Auraria Campus for you to work on your academics, study, research, and write papers.
 Find out more now.